How to Find the Best Lot to Build Your Custom Home - Royal Homes How to Find the Best Lot to Build Your Custom Home - Royal Homes

 To put it simply, the perfect land is only perfect if you can actually build on it!

 Local zoning laws will govern what you can and can’t do with a property.
-However, zoning laws aren’t the only restrictions on property – if the lot rests in a developed community, there may be a homeowners association governing the area as well.
+However, zoning laws aren’t the only restrictions on the property – if the lot rests in a developed community, there may be a homeowners association governing the area as well.

 If you’re seriously considering buying a property, you must also investigate covenants and easements on the land.
 An easement permits someone to use the land for a specific purpose – for example, a utility provider may have permission to run a power line.
 Covenants, which are private agreements between landowners and buyers, can also dictate rules for the property in question.